dawsers/hyprscroller/README.md

 ## Overview

-`scroller:overview` toggles a bird's eye view of the current workspace where all the windows are scaled to fit the current monitor.
+`scroller:toggleoverview` toggles a bird's eye view of the current workspace where all the windows are scaled to fit the current monitor.
 You can still interact with them normally (change focus, move windows, type in them etc.).
-When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *overview* for window resizing.
+When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *toggleoverview* for window resizing.
 Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs.